EphraimFriedman/Restaurant-review/part-2/README.md

 ![](walkthrough/2-populatedform.png)

-Once we submit, our form goes away but we should have the post shown on the page.
+When we submit the form, the form inputs are reset, and the post is shown on the page.

 ![](walkthrough/3-submittedform.png)